BioKill® Insecticide General Features

 The values are then added to the MSDS (Material Safety Data Sheet), which will be available from us upon request.
 The MSDS provides all necessary data with regards to environment performance, toxicity, other hazard, transport restrictions etc. and is the most important information that must be publicly available for all chemical products.

 According to the LD50 test results, Biokill® Insecticide is a safe range of products.
-For instance the LD50 value of Biokill® Insecticide is higher than that of two of the common household substances, table salt and aspirin.
+For instance the LD50 value of BioKill® Insecticide is higher than that of two of the common household substances, table salt and aspirin.

 *Note: Please note that testing for LD50 is compulsory for ALL insecticides.
 Test animals must be rats.
+We do not support experimenting with any animal but are compelled by law to follow these procedures.

 Mode of Action